pmeeny/CI-MS3-FootballMemories/README.md

 #### Description
 The user can login into their account by clicking on the Login button on the landing page or clicking the Login link in the navigation bar.
 They must enter a valid username and password otherwise a relevant message will be displayed.
 #### User Stories
-- User Story 4.1: As a regular user I can register for an account by providing my username, password, confirm password, first name, last name, favourite team and country and I will be brouight to the my memories page.
+- User Story 4.1: As a regular user I can register for an account by providing my username, password, confirm password, first name, last name, favourite team and country and I will be brouight to the memories page.
 All fields must be provided
 - User Story 4.2: As a regular user my username must be a minimum of 6 characters, and contain at least one lowercase letter, with no special characters
 - User Story 4.3: As a regular user my password must be a minimum of 6 characters and contain least one number, one lowercase and one uppercase letter, with no special characters
 - User Story 4.4: As a regular user my password must match my confirm password
-- User Story 4.5: As a regular user/admin user I can login to my account by providing my username and password and clicking Login and I will be be navigated to the my memories page.
+- User Story 4.5: As a regular user/admin user I can login to my account by providing my username and password and clicking Login and I will be be navigated to the memories page.
 A username and password must be provided.
 If the username and/or password entered is incorrectly a relevant message will be displayed
 - User Story 4.6: As an admin/regular user, when I am logged into the site, and I click Logout I am succesfully logged out of the site, and brought to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register
 - User Story 4.7: As an admin/regular user, when I am logged into the site and I click the back button I am automatically redirected to the home/landing page, and the navigation bar is updated with three options with a logo, Home, Login, Register